 ‘Cyber Buddies’ to combat illegal online activities

-Sanaaz Doust, counselling lead, Inventure Academy, says they have had a few instances where students were bullied by other students where kids made memes and teased others on private chats during online classes.
-She claims that such incidents have not happened with teachers so far.
-She says the school has framed a cyber policy and conducts awareness drives regularly for children on online safety and cyber bullying.
+Sanaaz Doust, counselling lead, Inventure Academy, says the school has framed a cyber policy and conducts awareness drives regularly for children on online safety and cyber bullying.
 “We also have two ‘cyber buddies’ from each grade who are trained by experts on cyber safety.
 They report to us in case there are any untoward incidents.
-We speak to the students and sometimes, with parents, to ensure safety of kids.
+We speak to the students and sometimes, with parents, to ensure safety of kids,” she says.

 Dr Ratna Ghose, head of Capstone School High, Hoskote says since a month that they have started the online classes, they have not received any complaints of cyber bullying from teachers or parents.
 She believes open communication with all stakeholders is the key to keep cyber bullying in check and resolve the issue.
 “We have been conducting orientation with parents and teachers.
 The IT team has also conducted a session with teachers during their training on cyber safety.
 We have had open discussions about cyber bullying with parents and teachers.
 We have also created a document on cyber safety and shared it with parents.
 It also addresses cyber bullying and social bullying,” she says.